zjian107-su/React-Learn-Pension/README.md

 PensionProjection: the relationship between age and pot pension number
 compoundInterestData: amount and interest

-3. Third step: using service to hide logic from the UI functions
+3. Third step: using service to hide logic from the UI functions.
+Ideally, I want to use custom hook to manage states, and then use services to manages logics that can be used within the custom hook.

 4. Fourth step: Implementing math for testing and understanding.
 I think test the number and understand the business logic would help me to build more robust application.
 So I write down all the numbers the pension can progress so that I don't miss a year in starting pension investment or retirement.
 In order to make it more clean, I did some changes to interfaces.